FOR IMMEDIATE RELEASE: June 8, 2020

 Limited attendance; reservations required: In order to allow guests to practice good social distancing, the Zoo will limit attendance and require free, timed-ticket reservations in order to enter the Zoo.
 Reservations are available on the Zoo's website.

 Masks/face coverings required: At the direction of the Department of Health for the City of St. Louis, it is mandatory for Zoo staff to wear masks/face coverings and the Zoo will require all guests age 9 and up to wear masks/face coverings — which must cover nose and mouth — while visiting.
-Guests with preexisting health conditions unable to wear a mask/face covering for medical reasons are exempt.
+Guests with preexisting health conditions unable to wear a mask/face covering for medical reasons can wear a face shield.
+The Zoo has a limited amount of face shields available for sale at both entrances.
 Guests are allowed to remove or lower their masks/face coverings only while eating or drinking at a physical distance of 6 feet or more from other parties.

 Enhanced sanitation: Some examples of enhanced sanitation protocols include offering additional hand sanitizing opportunities, cleaning restrooms and table surfaces frequently, blocking off frequently touched items like map dispensers.